Fix Mac Won't Restart or Restart Not Working: Complete Guide

 Prior to delving into the fixes, it's critical to comprehend the possible causes of your Mac not restarting.
 Knowing the cause can help you zero in on the right fix faster.

-Certain system settings, such as NVRAM or PRAM, control aspects of your Mac's restart behavior.
-If these settings are corrupted, they can cause restart failures.
+• Configuration or Settings Issues - Certain system settings, such as NVRAM or PRAM, control aspects of your Mac's restart behavior.
+If these settings become corrupted, they can cause restart failures.

 Basic Troubleshooting Steps to Fix Mac Restart Issues